Hoffman Hayride (KGO-TV)

 County Fair and had more than 6,000 in the audience in the fairgrounds grandstand.
 The show

-the scene where she won a talent context at the fair that got her entertainment career on the
+scene where she won a talent context at the fair that got her entertainment career on the

 upswing.
-The reporter noted that Russ Petit made sure the young lady received a
+The reporter noted that Russ Petit made sure the young lady received a bouquet of

 But that same night was a perhaps sad occasion for one of the show's other female singers,

 Patti Prichard.
 She had her own show that aired on Friday nights at 6pm.
-Which made it
+This made it

 impossible for her to do the show in Stockton with the rest of the Hayride gang.
 That night